mirego/trikot.streams/documentation/PUBLISHERS.md

 -> "a b c"

 ## Exceptions
-Exception are not handled by default in Trikot.streams.
-To enforce that developers are handling exceptions the right way, they must explicitely catch their exception in the processors block and throw a
+Exceptions are not handled by default in `Trikot.streams`.
+To enforce that developers are handling exceptions the right way, they must explicitly catch their exceptions in the processors block and throw a
 `StreamsProcessorException`.
 This will result in dispatching an OnError to all Subscribers.

 Following code will crash